-Forgiveness is the term when you do something that qualifies you to have your loan eliminated.
+Forgiveness is when you do something - like work in the public service sector for example - that qualifies you to have your loan eliminated.
 Here's a summary of the different student loan forgiveness programs.

 Written by Attorney John Coble.

 Are you overwhelmed by your student loan debt?
 Are you having trouble affording your student loan payments?
 The good news is you have many options to reduce or eliminate your federal student loans.
 This article is a digest of the many student loan forgiveness programs available with suggestions for further reading.
 The article will end with guidance on the types of student loan discharges available.

 It's important to understand the difference between forgiveness, cancellation, and discharge.
 Each of these debt relief options ends your loan repayments and eliminates the remaining balance on the loan.